 Ted impresses everyone with his cheerful and optimistic attitude despite going through some major things in his life, too.
 His wife wants a divorce, he lives far away from his son, and the team isn’t exactly coming together like he hoped.
 However, nothing can cure the blues like a Ted Lasso quote, and there are plenty of nuggets.

 In Season 2, expect more charming Ted Lasso; you just can’t help but smile.
 However, you’ll get to know a lot about the players on the team and get into more drama.
+Season 2 ended with Nate leaving for AFC Richmond’s rival, and it wasn’t on good terms.

 There is another naked behind and complete backside in Season 2 after two adults have sex which is used more for comedic purposes.